Skip to main content

 Introduction

 On September 15, 2010 the United States Department of Justice (DOJ) revised rules to the Americans with Disabilities Act (ADA) effective March 15, 2011.
-These rules allow a mobilty device defined by DOJ rules as a wheelchair to be permitted in any areas open to pedestrian use.
+These rules allow a mobility device defined by DOJ rules as a wheelchair to be permitted in any areas open to pedestrian use.

 Additionally the DOJ recognized “Other Power-Driven Mobility Devices” (OPDMD) to be used by “individuals with mobility disabilities.”
 The DOJ requires land owners and land managers to make reasonable modifications to public access policies and establish procedures to allow the use of OPDMD devices by individuals with mobility disabilities.

 We are committed to enabling the use and enjoyment of the County’s recreational assets managed by OC Parks.
 The changes to ADA law offer those who require mobility devices greater access to County recreation facilities, amenities and trails.
-We have completed an assesment of the trails and other assets of OC Parks and have determined which OPDMD devices are authorized for use in specific recreation areas.
+We have completed an assessment of the trails and other assets of OC Parks and have determined which OPDMD devices are authorized for use in specific recreation areas.
 Information provided herein will describe which OPDMD devices can be used within OC Parks facilities.

 As technology advances and new devices are developed, public use patterns change, and impacts to natural and cultural resources are reevaluated.
-OC Parks may modify the type of OPDMD permissable within specific facilities on specific trails as necessary.
+OC Parks may modify the type of OPDMD permissible within specific facilities on specific trails as necessary.
 Please check this site regularly for updates to these guidelines.

 DOJ Rules